Hafez al-Assad: Hindawi affair

 In April 1986, an attempt was made to blow up El Al Flight 016 heading to Israel by Jordanian citizen Nezar Nawwaf al-Mansur al-Hindawi (through his girlfriend Anne-Marie Murphy), but it was unsuccessful.
-After Hindawi gave the girl a bag of explosives on the flight (which was discovered by security guards), he went to the Syrian embassy and there asked for assistance.
+After Hindawi gave the woman a bag of explosives on the flight (which was discovered by security guards), he went to the Syrian embassy and asked for assistance.
 The ambassador passed him to the embassy security men, who took him to their lodgings, where they tried to change his appearance by cutting and dyeing his hair.
 For an unknown reason, early the next morning, 18 April, Hindawi fled from the Syrians and gave himself up to the British police.

 He was interrogated intensively for a number of days: during the interrogation, Hindawi claimed to have arranged the plot with high-ranking officers in Syrian Air Force intelligence a year earlier in Damascus, where he was given Syrian papers and instructions for operating the explosive.
 He supposedly conducted a training run back in England before returning again to Syria for final details and preparation.
 Hindawi said that the explosive was delivered to him in the Royal Garden Hotel in London on 5 April, less than two weeks prior to the attempted bombing.
 This story is supported by the fact that Hindawi had first sought refuge in the Syrian embassy after learning of the failed bombing, and that Syrian officials were in the process of altering his appearance before he fled again.
 Also, British intelligence had previously intercepted Syrian communications with Hindawi's name, Hindawi was using genuine Syrian documents although he was not Syrian, and Hindawi's original escape plan involved leaving England with Syrian agents working on Syrian Arab Airlines.

 Later, Hindawi began to claim that everything was planned by Mossad, but most countries accepted the first version of events about Syria's involvement.
 After the court found Hindawi guilty, the then-British Prime Minister Margaret Thatcher broke off diplomatic relations with Syria.
 Following this, the United States and Canada recalled their ambassadors from Syria.
 The European Community also imposed minor sanctions.